 My primary research interests are the history of Vietnam in the twentieth century, especially the intellectual history of South Vietnam during 1950-1975, and the history of Vietnamese refugees and immigrants in the U.S. in various aspects.
 There are many large lacunae in both fields but also a lot of potential for scholarship, especially on the Vietnamese diaspora.

-The bulk of primary sources in my research comes from noncommunist South Vietnamese and the first generation of Vietnamese refugees and immigrants in America.
+In addition archival materials in English, the primary sources employed in my research comes from noncommunist South Vietnamese and Vietnamese refugees in America.
 In South Vietnam and America later, Vietnamese produced a massive amount of publications, many of which are housed at Cornell, University of California, University of Washington, and other institutions.
-There are of course many other documents, in Vietnamese or English, at archives across the U.S. and Vietnam.
+There are many other documents, Vietnamese or English, at archives across the U.S. and Vietnam.

 To place it in a broader background, recent historical scholarship on South Vietnam focuses on politics and diplomacy and a good deal less on society, culture, and intellect.
 But there are some works in the last few years, and hopefully more will come out in the next decade.
 Studies of Vietnamese Americans and the Vietnamese diaspora, on the other hand, have come primarily from social scientists, which means there is a lot of room for historians to operate.